mlouis9/xs-interface/docs/html/_sources/Manual/input_cards.rst.txt

 **Notes:**
-	*	This card must be provided together with :ref:`i_serpent`.
+	*	This card must be provided together with the :ref:`i_serpent` card.
 	* The .coe branch files may contain more bracnhes than are required by the user, and yet the user must provide ALL the branches that appear in the file.
-Some of these points can then be filtered using :ref:`i_filter`.
+Some of these points can then be filtered using the :ref:`i_filter` card.

 **Examples**: